chalaAlex/flutter-E-Commerce-App/README.md

 # SIMPLE E-COMMERCE APP

 ### This Simple E-Commerce App is a lightweight application built using the Flutter framework, designed to showcase a curated collection of programming languages as products.
 It allows users to browse the list, mark their favorites, and add selected items to their cart.
-The app uses Provider for state management and firebase firestore as a database and supports realtime data updates.
+The app uses Provider for state management.
 ## Screenshots.
 <p align="center">
   <img src="screenshot_1.png" alt="Image 1" width="30%" />